jundalisay/spblist/content/en/superphysics/principles/chapter-11.md

 These two are used to solve problems.
 - Critical thinking is usually for intellectual and physical problems
-- Critical feeling is usually for social and psychological problems
+- Critical feeling is usually for social and psychological ones

-Superphysics combines both and packages them around dharma or true nature in order to create a problem-solving tool which we call Socratic Dialectics.
+Superphysics combines both and packages them around *dharma* or true nature in order to create a problem-solving tool which we call **Socratic Dialectics**.

 ## Dialectics is to Nature as Socratic Dialectics is to True Nature